rhezab/smile/docs/configuration.md

 ```
 env
-├── .env
+├── .env.local
-├── .env.deploy.local
+├── .env.git.local
 ├── .env.docs.local
-└── .env.local
+└── .env.deploy.local
 ```

-You may not see all these files to begin with and so may need to create them.
+You may not see all these files to begin with and so may need to create them (as just described in a [previous section of this page](#getting-started-quickly) or manually).

 All the filenames begin with `.env` which is the convention used by the [dotenv](https://dotenv.org) package.
+This is a growing standard within the web application community.

-Notice that some files end in `.local` as the file extension.
+Some files end in `.local` as the file extension.
 These files are by default ignored by git (via the `.gitignore` file) and so are not version tracked.
 This is necessary because some configuration options which go in those files are considered "secret" and we don't want them easily searched in GitHub when/if your project repository becomes publically shared.

-### Types of config options: Normal, Automatic, and Secret

 Let's consider the files one by one.

-#### Normal Options
+#### Experiment Options (`.env.local`)

-`.env.local` contains **normal** configuration options.
+`.env.local` contains what we will call **experiment** configuration options.
 Here is a typical file with fake entries for the values (adjust for your situation):

 ```
 # configure your experiment here